The Tourists (album)

-The Tourists is the debut album from the British band The Tourists, released in 1979.
-The album peaked at #72 in the UK Albums Chart.
+The Tourists is the debut album from the British band the Tourists, released in 1979.
+The album peaked at No. 72 in the UK Albums Chart.

 Two singles were released from the album.
-"Blind Among the Flowers" peaked at #52 in the UK Singles Chart, and "The Loneliest Man in the World" peaked at #32.
+"Blind Among the Flowers" peaked at No. 52 in the UK Singles Chart, and "The Loneliest Man in the World" peaked at No. 32.

 The album has never been issued on compact disc but some tracks can be found on the various compilation compact discs.